Jess-Doit/jess-doit-archive-engine/README.md

 SoundCloud automatic backup

 Add your favorite pages to the list in url_lists.ini and this program will automatically backup all songs from that page.
 This process is completely automated and by default will check each page every 6 hours.
-This and other settings can be controlled by modifying gen_config.ini.
+This and other settings can be controlled by modifying `gen_config.ini`.

 <img src="https://github.com/Jess-Doit/jess-doit-resources/blob/main/jdae/boot.PNG?raw=true" alt="drawing" width="500"/>

 ## Getting started
-- Install Python 3 (<=3.7)
+- Install Python 3 (<=3.8)
   - Go to https://www.python.org/downloads/ and install the latest version of Python 3 for your OS
+- Use pip to install setuptools
-- `py -3 -m pip install -U setuptools`
+  - `pip install -U setuptools`
-- clone repo or download the repo zip and unpack somewhere on your computer
+- Clone repo or download the repo zip and unpack somewhere on your computer
+- Navigate to the directory in your terminal and then pip install this repo
   - `cd jess-doit-archive-engine`
-- `py -3 -m pip install -e .`
+  - `pip install -e .`

 ## Setup config
 - All user configurable files live in the config folder